badoo/techblog/_posts/2017-07-13-advanced-wwdc-2017-guide.markdown

 1. New Source EditorSource Editor, written in pure Swift, has been ported from Playground onto the iPad.
 It is very advanced now (for example, it supports refactoring in Swift).
 They have promised to make it possible to add one’s own transformations.
 2. Markdown Editor inside Xcode.
 3. Over 300 new checks and rules for the compiler and analyser.
 4. Speaking about Xcode performance: they have speeded up the file-opening by 3.
-Now 60 fps when scrolling through lines of code and now jump-to-line action is 50 times faster.
+And now 60 fps when scrolling through lines of code and now jump-to-line action is 50 times faster.
 5. The new Indexer is now able to index and build at the same time.
 Fast Open (⌘ + ⇧ + O) works 35 times faster and Project Search (⌘ + ⇧ + F) up to 50 times faster inside large projects.
 6. The new Build System is written entirely in Swift.
 They are promising to speed up the build of large projects  to make them 2.5 times faster.
 7. The new Source Control (apparently not in Swift), integration with GitHub and a whole new tab with various functions (branches, tags etc.).